-Around 1930 there was discussion about linking the two churches in the village and eventually in 1932 the two congregations joined and became Gardenstown Church of Scotland.
+With the Union between the United Free Church and the Church of Scotland in 1929, there was discussion about linking the two congregations in the village.
+Eventually in 1932 the two congregations joined and became Gardenstown Church of Scotland.
 It was also agreed to worship in the former U.F.
-Church, being the best building of the two.
+Church, this being the best building of the two.
 From then on “The Mohr Church” was little used and eventually was sold to the Christian Brethren for the sum of £300.

-In 1932 a call was addressed to the Rev I D Wallace, who became Minister of the joint churches.
+In 1932 a call was addressed to the Rev I D Wallace, who became Minister of the joint congregation.
 Mr. Wallace was Minister until 1949.
-The membership had now risen to 220, but during the late 30’s and early 40’s fell back to 180 mainly because a number of people had left to worship with the Brethren, which movement was growing steadily at this time.
+The membership had now risen to 220, but during the late ’30s and early ’40s fell back to 180 mainly because a number of people had left to worship with the Brethren, whose numbers were growing steadily at this time.

 In 1949 the Rev James Philip of Bucksburn was inducted to the vacant charge.
 Over the next number of years there was steady growth in the Church, especially among the younger people.
 This was due to the faithful and dedicated ministry of the new pastor, but also to the fact that in years prior to this, when there was a dearth in the congregation, a number of the older people, mainly ladies, met regularly to pray that God would do a work among the young people of the community, and God was faithful in answering their prayer.
-With the influx of new members the church grew, not only numerically, but spiritually, as Mr. Philips ministry spoke of total commitment to Jesus Christ encouraging, especially young Christians to be involved in the work of Evangelism.
+With the influx of new members the church grew, not only numerically, but spiritually, as Mr. Philip ministry spoke of total commitment to Jesus Christ and encouraged many, especially young Christians, to be involved in the work of evangelism.
 Mr. Philip stayed until 1958 when he received a call from Holyrood Abbey Church, Edinburgh.

 The next year or so was a very unsettled time in the Church’s history.
 In 1959 the Rev Roderick Stewart was inducted as Minister.
 Although an able preacher he did not seem to settle in Gardenstown and after a short ministry resigned at the end of 1960.

-In June 1961 Rev Silvester Skinner was inducted and once again the Church enjoyed a settled period, he stayed in Gardenstown until 1971, when he accepted a call to Lumphanan C. of S. As mentioned Mr. Skinner’s ministry was a very settled time for the fellowship.
-Although there was nothing spectacular happening his ministry was a Bible centred one, delivered by someone who was a very godly and gracious man.
+In June 1961 Rev Silvester Skinner was inducted and once again the Church enjoyed a settled period, he stayed in Gardenstown until 1971, when he accepted a call to Lumphanan C. of S. Although there was nothing spectacular happening his ministry was a Bible-centred one, delivered by someone who was a very godly and gracious man.

-After quite a long vacancy the Rev Andrew Shaw was inducted on December 1972.
-Mr. Shaw settled in well with his wife Margaret, who was a school teacher, and immediately received a post in the local school.
+After a relatively long vacancy the Rev Andrew Shaw was inducted on December 1972.
+Mr. Shaw settled in well with his wife Margaret, who was a school teacher and who immediately received a post in the local school.
 They also had two young daughters.
 Mrs. Shaw became involved in Sunday School work and became Superintendent, a post she held with great dedication and efficiency.

 In 1986 Rev Robert M Walker became Minister of Gardenstown Church.
 Mr. Walker was a very gifted and able young man, totally committed to the work and in due course this bore its fruit with many young people being converted and added to the Church.

-For a number of years the toilet facilities at the Church were found to be inadequate especially when there was special services like conferences or socials at which tea was served.
-The Congregational Board had discussed the matter on many occasions and even looked at the cost of providing same.
-After much discussion and deliberation, the general feeling seemed to be that a complete extension be built on to the west end of the church.
-This would provide not only toilets but extra Sunday School rooms on Church level and also toilets, a new kitchen, and an extension to the hall on ground floor level.
+For a number of years the toilet facilities at the Church were found to be inadequate, especially when there was special services like conferences or socials at which tea was served.
+The Congregational Board had discussed the matter and after much deliberation, decided that a complete extension be built on to the west end of the church.
+This would provide not only toilets but extra Sunday School rooms, a new kitchen, and an extension to the hall on ground floor level.
 This was built and completed spring 1990 at a cost of approximately £120,000. £80,000 of the cost was donated by the congregation, the remainder was met by grant and loan and in a very short period of time the total cost had been cleared.

-Following Rev Walker’s departure there was a period of uncertainty when Presbytery discussed the future shape of ministry in Gardenstown church during which time the congregation was served by a variety of people including the Rev Donald N Martin.
+Following Rev Walker’s departure there was a period of uncertainty when Presbytery discussed the future shape of ministry in Gardenstown church.
+During this time the congregation was served by a variety of people including the Rev Donald N Martin.
 Rev Martin was just finished his training and agreed to be our locum minister while Presbytery decided our future.
-By the time Presbytery gave the go ahead to call a minister on a 5year terminable tenure arrangement the duly appointed vacancy committee were convinced that they did not need to look any further and called the Rev Martin to be their minister full time.
-He agreed to take up the call and was ordained and inducted on 31st May 1996 and continues to serve the Lord and the church to this day making him the longest serving minister the church has ever had.
+By the time Presbytery gave the go ahead to call a minister on a 5-year terminable tenure arrangement, the duly appointed vacancy committee were convinced that they did not need to look any further and called the Rev Martin to be their minister full time.
+He agreed to take up the call and was ordained and inducted on 31st May 1996 and became the longest-serving minister the Church has ever had.